-CAT has subleased its leased vacant area for a period of one year, the licensee has the option to terminate at any time after the first six month.
-Anticipated future lease revenue, under this leases is \$1,440,000 for the remaining period ending December 31, 2021 and \$320,000 for the year ending December 31, 2022.
+Chicago Airport Testing has subleased its leased vacant area for a period of one year, the sublessee has the option to terminate at any time after the first six months.
+The sublessee elected to terminate the Agreement, effective as of July 31, 2021 and the Company has no remaining lease revenue from the sublessee.

-11. Net Income (Loss) Per Share
+10. Net Income (Loss) Per Share